Saint Petersburg Architecture Guide – From Ancient to Modern Times

 The Winter Palace – Hermitage

 St Petersburg’s main attraction is undoubtedly the Winter Palace.
 This lavish baroque building with more than 1000 rooms is home to the world-famous Hermitage.
 Peter built the palace for his daughter Elizabeth, who didn’t live to see its completion.
-From 1762 to 1917 it was the official residence of the tsars.
-From the October Revolution onwards it became a museum.
-Today the Winter Palace is Russia’s largest and the world’s second largest art museum.

 Winter Palace - Hermitage